 There they found destitution; then they were three.

 Age brings much with it Age does not come alone; it brings so much with it.

 Age is likely to lead to something worse.

 His age does not forget the man Even though the man forgets how old he is, his age

 Where age gets in, he will never get out again.

 When old age is good, youth is forgotten.

-Another round - 3500 Norwegian proverbs - In part bilingual.
+A larger collection of - 3500 Norwegian proverbs - In part bilingual.

-One more round of Norwegian proverbs - Bilingual
+A little round of Norwegian proverbs - Bilingual

 Norse proverbs, translated by Olive Bray